-Our first student seminar of the 2017-18 school year is:
+More of our student seminars of the 2017-18 school year:

 Middle School, High School, and College Field Trips

 Field trips to the Memorial are free and can be booked year-round.
 Each tour lasts approximately 90 minutes and, when possible, can be expanded and tailored to meet your needs.
 To register your group please complete our registration page.
 Special grant funding of up to $250 is available to assist with the costs associated with field trips.
 Additional information can be found here, or contact Kyndall Drumheller at firstname.lastname@example.org or 804.786.2091.

 Other Educational Programs/Outreach

 Throughout the year, a variety of additional SOL-aligned programs for middle and high school students are held at the Memorial and off-site at schools around the Commonwealth.
 Topics vary and programs can be tailored to the needs of each school’s time frame and area of study.
 Programs are also designed for teachers as professional development opportunities.
 There is no cost for these programs.
 For more information about our on-site and traveling programs, please contact Jim Triesler at email@example.com or 804.786.2062.

 The 2017 Virginia War Memorial Teacher Institutes were a huge success and we thank everyone that participated.

 We are hard at work planning another stellar Summer Teacher Institutes for 2018 and will be annoucing our 2018 Summer Teacher Institutes in the Spring of 2018!